America’s #1 Rated Reverse Lender*

 Will Resolute Bank Bring Back Reverse Mortgages?

-Resolute Bank will not offer reverse mortgages again in the future, because the organization was shut down by federal regulators and its remaining assets and depositors were moved to another bank.
+Resolute Bank will not offer reverse mortgages again in the future, because federal regulators and its remaining assets shut the organization down, and depositors were moved to another bank.

-While the successor to Resolute, Buckeye State Bank, has not given an indication concerning the potential to enter the reverse mortgage business in the future, many smaller banks have identified reverse mortgages as a potential growth opportunity given the baby boom demographic and the influx of Americans who are ill-prepared for retirement.
+While the successor to Resolute, Buckeye State Bank, has not indicated its potential to enter the reverse mortgage business in the future, many smaller banks have identified reverse mortgages as a growth opportunity, given the baby boomer demographic and the influx of Americans who are ill-prepared for retirement.

 Have a Question About Reverse Mortgages?